Acoustic Neuroma Treatment Side Effects

 Cognitive and Emotional Issues

-Mindfulness and meditation courses, ANA Support Groups, yoga, spirituality or religious belief, improvement in diet and getting enough sleep can also be helpful.
+Mindfulness and meditation courses, ANA Support Groups, yoga, spirituality or religious belief, improvement in diet, and getting enough sleep can also be helpful.
 Patients should seek local and online resources.
-ANA has several webinars, videos and articles available.
+The ANA has several webinars, videos, and articles available, as well as our information booklet Understanding Emotional, Cognitive, and Behavioral Changes.

 Cerebrospinal fluid, or CSF, is a watery fluid that flows in the ventricles (cavities) within the brain and around the surface of the brain and spinal cord.
 It is continuously produced and absorbed.
 On occasion, CSF leaks can happen after the microsurgical removal of an acoustic neuroma tumor.
 They can occur either through the nose or from the incision.
 Such leaks appear as a clear, watery discharge and can leave a salty taste in your mouth or a dripping feeling from your nose or from the incision.
 If left untreated, an infection that could lead to meningitis may follow, therefore these symptoms should be reported to your doctor immediately.

-Because of its proximity to multiple cranial nerves associated with eye function, acoustic neuroma patients may be affected by the removal of an acoustic neuroma.
+Because of its proximity to multiple cranial nerves associated with eye function, removal of an acoustic neuroma may affect the eye of the patient.
 These nerves affect facial function, such as blinking and eyelid closure, sensation, tears, eye muscles and movement, and healing abilities.

 If the facial nerve is damaged, it is possible for it to regenerate slowly.
 It is also possible to reconnect the facial nerve during or after surgery.
 When it is not possible to repair the facial nerve, additional surgeries may be necessary to substitute other nerves, allowing partial voluntary movement to return.
 There are also many non-surgical options including exercises for patients with facial issues.
 Refer to the ANA patient information booklet – Facial Nerve and Acoustic Neuroma – Possible Damage and Rehabilitation.

 Headache post-treatment can be caused by a variety of reasons.
 The acute phase refers to headache experienced for the first several weeks post-treatment, due to the incision, variations in cerebrospinal fluid pressure, muscle pain, or even meningitic pain.
-Depending on the type of treatment, the reported incidence of headache in the 2014 ANA Patient Survey ranged from 23% to 33% of patients.
+Depending on the type of treatment, the reported incidence of headache ranges from 23% to 33% of patients.
 Frequent and severe post-operative headaches have been more often associated with the retrosigmoid/sub-occipital surgery approach than the translabyrinthine or middle fossa approaches.
 Chronic headache following acoustic neuroma surgery has been noted to be higher than after craniotomy for other causes.

 Hearing loss in acoustic neuroma patients can vary from no or mild hearing loss to complete deafness (also known as profound hearing loss or single-sided deafness – SSD).
 Hearing loss on one side (asymmetrical) is the most common first symptom of acoustic neuroma.
-According to the 2014 ANA Patient Survey, 86% of participants reported single-sided hearing loss or deafness.
+Approximately 90% of participants report single-sided hearing loss or deafness.
 Most patients present with a slowly progressive hearing loss; however, some patients experience a sudden loss of hearing on the side of the tumor.
 Tinnitus on the tumor side is also common.
 An audiologist will look for asymmetrical hearing loss, particularly high-frequency sensorineural hearing loss.

 Hearing loss may occur whether one chooses observation, radiation therapy, or surgery.
 Patients and their doctors should discuss the possibility of hearing preservation with each treatment option.
 There are many options for hearing aids, each with pros and cons.
 As the degree of hearing loss varies among patients, the type of hearing aid best-suited for each depends on many factors.